AwalaApp/specs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an bug in the protocol suite or its documentation
+about: Report a bug in the protocol suite or its documentation
 title: ''
 labels: bug
 assignees: ''